Elizabeth Christitch: Biography

-Christitch was a journalist for the Tribune, several London daily papers, and the Chicago Tribune as well as contributing fiction to various periodicals.
-She translated the Serbian national anthem and it was this version that was sung in Britain during the war.
+Christitch was a journalist for the Tribune, the Chicago Tribune, several London daily papers, as well as contributing fiction to various periodicals.
+She translated the Serbian national anthem into English, and her English-language version was sung in Britain during the war.
 Christitch used the pen-name "Ben Hurst".
 Her best known novel was The Pride of Garr (1925).
 She wrote on Balkan and international politics as well as women's suffrage and Irish Home rule.

 Christitch was an original member of the Serbian Relief Fund Committee.
 She and her daughter, Annie, were prisoners in Serbia for three and a half years.
 Christitch gained her freedom through assistance from the Pope.
 She and her husband had three children.
 Their son was General Nikola Christitch of the Royal Yugoslav Army and Aide de Camp to both Kings, Alexander I of Yugoslavia and Peter II of Yugoslavia and their daughters were fellow patriot Annie Christitch and Janie Christitch who was later Mother Mary of the Cross.
 Christitch was given a blessing for her work by Pope Benedict XV.
 In 1919, Elsabeth Christitch was given a Vatican Papal audience with Benedict XV, the head of the Catholic faith, who was reported as having said "we should like to see women electors everywhere".
 Christitch died in London on 26 January 1933 due to a weak heart.